InpharmD™

 A search of the published medical literature revealed 2 studies investigating the researchable question:

-Can piperacillin and tazobactam (Zosyn) be infused with Lactated Ringers?
+Can Zosyn be infused with Lactated Ringers?

 Level of evidence